Roger Federer, from Mr Angry to Mr Perfect

 “Sometimes it slows down your legs, your pulse starts racing...that can stress you out a tad,” he says.

 “I always say I’m happy I feel that way because it means I care.
-It’s not like going through the motions like careless.
+It’s not like going through the motions.
 That would be a horrible feeling, to be honest.”

 “It’s just discussions I always have with my wife about the family, about my kids, is everybody happy on tour, are we happy to pack up and go on tour for five, six, seven weeks.
 Are we willing to do that?,” he said.